dckms/system-architecture/_sources/emacsway/it/self-education/self-education-for-software-engineer.rst.txt

 - `Complete serverless application to show how to apply DDD, Clean Architecture, and CQRS by practical refactoring of a Go project <https://github.com/ThreeDotsLabs/wild-workouts-go-ddd-example>`__ (`more info <https://threedots.tech/post/serverless-cloud-run-firebase-modern-go-application/>`__) by Robert Laszczak
 - `Clean Monolith Shop <https://github.com/ThreeDotsLabs/monolith-microservice-shop>`__ by Robert Laszczak - Source code for article "`Why using Microservices or Monolith can be just a detail? <https://threedots.tech/post/microservices-or-monolith-its-detail/>`__"
 - `go-iddd - showcase project for implementing DDD in Go <https://github.com/AntonStoeckl/go-iddd>`__ by Anton Stöckl (see more info `here <https://medium.com/@TonyBologni/implementing-domain-driven-design-and-hexagonal-architecture-with-go-1-292938c0a4d4>`__ and `here <https://medium.com/@TonyBologni/implementing-domain-driven-design-and-hexagonal-architecture-with-go-2-efd432505554>`__).
+- `transfer-money-go <https://github.com/agiledragon/transfer-money-go>`__ by Zhang Xiaolong -  A sample of DDD and DCI in Go.
+- `ddd-sample-in-golang <https://github.com/agiledragon/ddd-sample-in-golang>`__ by Zhang Xiaolong.
 - `go-distributed-sys <https://github.com/shijuvar/go-distributed-sys>`__ - Guidance for building distributed systems and Microservices in Go. "`Building Event-Driven Distributed Systems in Go with gRPC, NATS JetStream and CockroachDB <https://shijuvar.medium.com/building-event-driven-distributed-systems-in-go-with-grpc-nats-jetstream-and-cockroachdb-c4b899c8636d>`__" by Shiju Varghese
 - `Real-time Map <https://github.com/asynkron/realtimemap-go>`__ displays real-time positions of public transport vehicles in Helsinki.
 It's a showcase for `Proto.Actor <https://proto.actor/>`__ - an ultra-fast distributed actors solution for Go, C#, and Java/Kotlin.
 See also `realtimemap-dotnet <https://github.com/asynkron/realtimemap-dotnet>`__ implementation in .NET.
 - `Demo taxi system, using eventsourcing library <https://github.com/johnbywater/es-example-taxi-demo>`__ by John Bywater